Tens of thousands without power after tornado touches down on Cape Cod

 A tornado warning was in effect for Barnstable County for more than an hour.
-Radar showed that a tornado struck just after 12 p.m., according to the NWS.
+Radar showed that a tornado touched down just after 12 p.m., according to the NWS.

+RELATED: ‘Like a freight train’: Roof ripped off popular hotel as tornado lashes Cape Cod

 The weather service and the state Emergency Management Agency went to the scene for further assessment.